Nikolaossamaras/marinboard/README.md

 You will need to download the latest .uf2 stable file on Circuitpython for pico W (make sure it's the W not the normal version)

 ### 11th step
-hold the bootsel button on the board while inserting the board to your pc release the button when it's connected ** do this step before soldering the top and main pcb together **
+hold the bootsel button on the board while inserting the board to your pc release the button when it's connected **do this step before soldering the top and main pcb together**

+### 12th step

+copy the .uf2 file to the microcontroller

+the board will reboot and then a drove called ```Circuitpython``` should appear

+### 13th step
+Your main program must be named code.py (or main.py) and placed at the root of CIRCUITPY For libraries , grab the matching version of the CircuitPython Library Bundle and copy the needed .mpy files into a /lib folder on CIRCUITPY

+### 14th step
+when you upload the code to the drive it should become an input meaning the drive will disapear

+## Licence

+This project is under the MIT licence